 Mayu Konoe gathered chamber music experience from an early stage and was performing regularly on international festivals such as the Internationale Kamermuziekfestival Utrecht with Janine Jansen, the Grachtenfestival Amsterdam, and the Festival Internacional Música Clássica de João Pessoa in Brazil.
 In 2013, she was asked to perform together with Menahem Pressler on the occasion of the 125th anniversary of the Concertgebouw Amsterdam.
 Mayu Konoe also formed a duo with her twin-brother Takehiro Konoe and they were awarded the 1st prize at the Prinses Christina Concours in 2015, which led them to be invited to play in the C.I.M.A. festival in Italy, invited by Princess Christina herself.
 Additionally, they have also performed Mozart’s Sinfonia Concertante with the Residentie Orkest, Amsterdam Symphony Orchestra and the Sinfonietta Rotterdam.
 As a member of her string quartet, Mayu Konoe was invited to festivals such as the Heidelberger Streichquartettfest, the Schleswig-Holstein Musik Festival, the Mozartfest Würzburg and the Rheingau Musik Festival.

 As a soloist, she has performed with the Gildenbondsharmonie and the Yehudi Menuhin School Orchestra London.
 Mayu Konoe was a member of the Ensemble Esperanza und received additional orchestra experience in the chamber orchestra Eroica Berlin and the Kammerakademie Potsdam.

-Mayu has received several scholarships from the VanDenEnde Foundation, the International Academy of Music in Liechtenstein, and is a scholarship holder of Live Music Now Berlin e.V..
+Mayu has been supported by several scholarships from the VanDenEnde Foundation, the International Academy of Music in Liechtenstein, and is a scholarship holder of Live Music Now Berlin.